Summertime Ball: 2011

 The Summertime Ball 2011 was sponsored by Starbucks and took place on Sunday 12 June at Wembley Stadium.
-Jennifer Lopez was the headline act for this year's ball.
+American singer Jennifer Lopez was the headline act for this year's ball.
 Tickets for the event sold out on 3 June 2011.
 However, in the weeks running up to the Summertime Ball, Capital held on-air competitions to allow listeners to win tickets to the event.